buidl1/zundernet/README.md

 # zundernet
 _Python3 wallet GUI for Pirate Chain_

 Zundernet is new proof of concept wallet, with features not available in other wallets.
 It is an experimental software.
-Except changes and updates as we progress through the development.
+Expect changes and updates as we progress through the development.

 It should work on Windows and Linux as long as user has python3 installed with following libraries: `tk, ttk, psutil, pycryptodome` and some other standard libraries.